 What to Eat During IC Flare-Ups

-During an IC flare-up, try to eat food that promotes bladder and urinary health.
+During an IC flare-up, try to eat an IC diet that promotes bladder and urinary health.
 Eat a rainbow of fresh fruits and vegetables, avoiding high-acid fruits, tomatoes, and onions.

 The anti-inflammatory and antioxidant compounds in fruits and vegetables will help fight inflammation causing the flare-up.